On the resolution of the sensitivity conjecture

 \subsubsection{Homogeneous graphs}

 \begin{definition} A graph $G$ is called \textit{homogeneous} if any isomorphism between finite induced subgraphs extends to an automorphism of the graph. \end{definition} Homogeneity is the \textit{strongest} possible symmetry condition we can impose.
-Gardiner's result \cite{Garda} gives a concrete classification of finite homogeneous graphs and for infinite homogeneous graphs, the random graph $R$ constructed by Rado \cite{Rado} is seen to be homogeneous.
+Gardiner's result \cite{Garda} gives a concrete classification of finite homogeneous graphs and for the infinite case, we have an example of a random graph $R$ constructed by Rado \cite{Rado}.